Assisting Commutation Clients at the Board of Pardons

 In Pennsylvania, the Board of Pardons can sometimes be a pathway home for incarcerated people who have turned around their lives.
 Before the rise of mass incarceration, dozens of people would have their sentences commuted by the Board of Pardons every year.
 At the rise of mass incarceration the process was almost completely shut down.
 While there is still a ways to go to restore the Board’s historic role as a mechanism for mercy and justice it has been a much more hopeful place in recent years.
 As we have detailed elsewhere we have engaged in significant organizing and advocacy to help bring about this development.

-In the full two decades before 2018 only 15 lifers were recommended for commutation, but from 2018 through the end of the Wolf administration 54 people sentenced to life without parole and ‘virtual life’ sentences were recommended for commutation by the Board of Pardons.
-We have provided substantial assistance to a number people as they fought for their freedom at the Board and as a result 11 of our clients have received commutation and been reunited with their families.
+In the full two decades before 2018 only 15 lifers were recommended for commutation, but from 2018 through October 2023 57 people sentenced to life without parole and ‘virtual life’ sentences were recommended for commutation by the Board of Pardons.
+We have provided substantial assistance to a number people as they fought for their freedom at the Board and as a result 13 of our clients have received commutation and been reunited with their families.

 It is not easy to receive a recommendation for commutation from the Board of Pardons.
 First you must be reviewed by your unit team and by the superintended of the prison where you are incarcerated and they decide whether or not to recommend you for commutation.
 Afterwards the Department of Corrections as a whole decides whether or not they will support you.
 Subsequently the Board of Pardons decides whether or not to grant you a public hearing at what is called ‘merit review’.
 You must receive a majority vote at your merit review hearing from the Board in order to get a public hearing.
 If granted a public hearing often the District Attorney’s office involved in the case will decide whether or not to recommend or oppose your case.
 Victims family members will also be reached out to see if they want to write a letter to the Board supporting or opposing your freedom.
 Both the District Attorney and victims family members have a significant influence on the process.
 Immediately prior to your public hearing the Board of Pardons will interview you.
 If you are serving a life without parole sentence you must receive a unanimous vote from the Board of Pardons to receive their recommendation and if you are serving any other kind of sentence you must receive a majority vote.
 Once receiving the Board of Pardons recommendation the Governor must then sign off on your case for your sentence to be commuted.
 Given the extremely high standard of the Board and the very thorough process applicants must go through, the Governor almost always signs off on these cases if they reach his desk.